directus/directus/docs/reference/system/policies.md

 If this policy grants the user admin access.
 This means that users with this policy have full permissions to everything.

 `app_access` **boolean**\
-Whether or not users with this policy have access to use the Admin App.
+Whether or not users with this policy have access to use the Data Studio.

 `users` **one-to-many**\
 The users this policy is assigned to directly, this does not include users which receive this policy through a role.
 One-to-many to [users](/reference/system/users).

 `roles` **one-to-many**\